Chanoyu Classes in the Urasenke Tradition

 Mastery of chanoyu is typically a seven-year course of study

-the student through tea procedure studies, tearoom and mizuya
+guides the student through tea procedure studies, tearoom

-preparations, tea events, suggested readings and videos, with
+and mizuya preparations, tea events, suggested readings and

-knowledge of Japanese cultural history generally, and the theory
+videos, with knowledge of Japanese cultural history generally,

-and practice of chanoyu specifically.
-Ask you instructor for details.
+and the theory and practice of chanoyu specifically.
+Ask you

-are no make-up classes, but you may attend a class in another
+There are no make-up classes, but you may attend a class in

-section during the quarter by appointment.
-If you will be absent
+another section during the quarter by appointment.
+If you will

-for four or more weeks, please discuss payment with your
+be absent for four or more weeks, please discuss payment

 Full-length tea gathering (chaji) fees are $50 per half-day of